Amy McGrath: Personal life

 McGrath was inspired to become a military aviator at a young age, especially after visiting the National Museum of the United States Air Force.
-She said that she was inspired to be a fighter pilot when she was a 7th grader in middle school when she studied aviation in World War II, and her family often visited Wright-Patterson Air Force Base.
+She said that she was inspired to be a fighter pilot when she was a seventh grader in middle school, when she studied aviation in World War II, and her family often visited Wright-Patterson Air Force Base.

-At the age of 12, McGrath wrote to her representative and both of her senators to ask why women were not allowed to become fighter pilots.
-Neither Mitch McConnell nor Wendell Ford replied, and her congressman provided a condescending reply, so McGrath wrote to every member of the House Armed Services Committee asking for a change in the law.
-Rep. Pat Schroeder wrote back, encouraging her to keep working towards her dreams, and said that Congress was working on the issue.
+At age 12, McGrath wrote to her representative and both of her senators to ask why women were not allowed to be fighter pilots.
+Neither Mitch McConnell nor Wendell Ford replied, and her congressman provided a condescending reply, so McGrath wrote every member of the House Armed Services Committee asking for a change in the law.
+Representative Pat Schroeder wrote back, encouraging her to keep working towards her dreams, and said that Congress was working on the issue.

 In 2009, McGrath married now-retired naval Lieutenant Commander Erik Henderson.
 The couple has three children.
 Henderson is a lifelong Republican.
 The family lives in Georgetown, Kentucky.

 In April 2017, McGrath's father died of cancer at the age of 76.